The False Claims Act and Qui Tam Background

 - is authorized to make or deliver a document certifying receipt of property used, or to be used, by the Government and, intending to defraud the Government, makes or delivers the receipt without completely knowing that the information on the receipt is true;

 - knowingly buys, or receives as a pledge of an obligation or debt, public property from an officer or employee of the Government, or a member of the Armed Forces, who lawfully may not sell or pledge property; or

 - knowingly makes, uses, or causes to be made or used, a false record or statement material to an obligation to pay or transmit money or property to the Government, or knowingly conceals or knowingly and improperly avoids or decreases an obligation to pay or transmit money or property to the Government, is liable to the United States Government for a civil penalty of not less than $5,000 and not more than $10,000, as adjusted by the Federal Civil Penalties Inflation Adjustment Act of 1990 (28 U.S.C.
 2461 note; Public Law 104-410), plus 3 times the amount of damages which the Government sustains because of the act of that person.

 Call Today to Schedule A Free Consultation With A Washington Whistleblower Attorney.

-As experienced Washington False Claims Act lawyers, we take your rights in False Claims Act and qui tam matters seriously.
+As an experienced Washington False Claims Act lawyer, I take your rights in False Claims Act and qui tam matters seriously.
 Think you have a case?
-Contact us today for a free, confidential phone screening.
+Contact me today for a free, confidential phone screening.